 Bone Conduction Hearing Aids

-Union Hearing Aid Center Limited provides a modification to the traditional bone conduction hearing aid used for the treatment of hearing impairment associated with atresia, microtia, or auditory canal anomalies.
+Union Hearing Aid Centre is proud to have exclusively developed a custom modification to the traditional bone conduction hearing aid used for the treatment of hearing impairment associated with atresia, microtia, or auditory canal abnormalities.

-This modified unit eliminates the use of a headband and offers a viable alternative to patients wanting an alternative to the traditional headband style model.
+This modified unit eliminates the use of a headband.
 This hearing aid is a great alternative to those individuals who do not wish to go the surgical route.
-For those who choose to go the surgical route, this hearing aid is routinely used until all stages of surgical intervention are completed.
+For those who choose to proceed with the surgical route, this hearing aid is routinely used until all stages of surgical intervention are completed.

-This hearing aid requires the bone oscillator to attach to the mastoid area with double sided toupee tape.
-Taking the tape on and off the same area may cause some irritation to the skin.
-If the irritation persists it is advised to see your family doctor.
+This hearing aid requires the bone oscillator to attach to the mastoid area with double sided tape.
 This tape can be purchased through our office.
-The hearing aid side may be hung off the other ear or clipped to clothing using and alligator clip.
+The hearing aid may be hung off the ear opposite to the bone oscillator or clipped to the users clothing using an alligator clip.

 One must take special care with this instrument especially where the cord attaches to the jack.
 The jack can be ripped from the hearing aid quite easily if the cord is yanked.